 Fab Lab users are responsible for supplying their own materials for the majority of tasks.
 For small tasks, however, we might have surplus materials available for use; please ask.

 Within Knoxville and surrounding areas, we are fortunate to have suppliers for most of the necessary items.
 This list will help you locate the relevant supplies for your needs.
 If you plan to have materials delivered, you must comply with the Fab Lab Materials Delivery Policy.
 Failure to follow the policy will result in refusal to accept materials.

 Fab Lab Personnel

 The Fab Lab is managed by Craig Gillam and Nick Stawinski.
 Stawinski is a furniture designer and fourth-generation upholsterer.
 He earned a master of fine arts in woodworking and furniture design from the University of Wisconsin-Madison.
 Gillam specializes in digital fabrication equipment and joined the University of Tennessee after working at a similar lab at the University of Texas at Arlington.
-(Nudger, the shop cat, is Chief Comfort Officer of the Fab Lab.)
 A dozen trained student workers are on hand, as well, to help students and faculty use the technology correctly and safely.